 5. Define Existing Transit Times and Total Distance Traveled

 This entire exercise becomes beneficial once you’ve totaled up all the distance and travel times.
 The table to the left outlines how such an analysis might unfold.
-The batch size is 100 units and the company produces 600 units in an eight hour shift.
+The batch size is 100 units and the company produces 600 units in an eight-hour shift.

 Next, the transit times are totaled.
 A single batch of 100 units takes 4.08 minutes to move across the shop floor.
 This is then multiplied by six again, which gives us 24.48 minutes of total transit time for six batches.
-Over a period of one week, the total is 122.4 minutes of travel time or a little over 2 hours.
+Over one week, the total is 122.4 minutes of travel time or a little over 2 hours.

 Now, this is merely an example.
 It’s more than likely that both the distance traveled and the transit times are much higher.
 However, the purpose is to show how critical this exercise truly is.

 Bring your production employees together and ask for their guidance on this project.
 It will make a difference.
-Now, will reducing the travel times by having a better layout help you increase production throughput?
+Now, will reducing the travel times by having a better shop floor layout help you increase production throughput?
 It most certainly will.
+A production environment where all employees are focused on improving efficiencies will help you eliminate waste while increasing the amount you produce.
+If you want to read about how to properly design work cells, then please go to the following posts: